santorini19970530/python_crash_course_revision/chapter05.md

 ## Introduction

-Programming often involves examining a set of conditions and deciding which action to take based on those conditions.
-Python's if statement allows you to examine the current state of a program and respond appropriately to that state.

-In this chapter you'll learn to write conditional tests, which allow you to check any condition of interest.
-You'll learn to write simple if statements, and you'll learn how to create more complex series of if statements to identify when the exact conditions you want are present.
-You'll also learn how to use the if statement along with lists so you can write a for loop that handles most items in a list one way but handles certain items with specific values in a different way.
+**Key Points**:
+- `if` statements examine conditions and respond accordingly
+- Write conditional tests to check conditions
+- Create simple and complex if statements
+- Use if statements with lists in for loops

 ## A Simple Example

-The following short example shows how if tests let you respond to special situations correctly.
-Imagine you have a list of cars and you want to print out the name of each car.
-Car names are proper names, so the names of most cars should be printed in title case.
-However, the value 'bmw' should be printed in all uppercase.
-The following code loops through a list of car names and looks for the value 'bmw'.
-Whenever the value is 'bmw', it's printed in uppercase instead of title case:
+**Key Points**:
+- `if` tests respond to special situations
+- Check conditions and take different actions
+- Combine with loops for conditional processing

+**Example**:
 ```python
 cars = ['audi', 'bmw', 'subaru', 'toyota']